SolaceProducts/pubsubplus-pks-quickstart/README.md

 <br>

-### Step 3 (Optional): Load the PubSub+ Software Event Broker Docker image to private Docker registry
+### Step 3 (Optional): Load the PubSub+ Software Event Broker Docker image to private Docker image registry

 **Hint:** You may skip the rest of this step if not using Harbor or other private Docker registry.
 The free PubSub+ Software Event Broker Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ), the image reference is `solace/solace-pubsub-standard:<TagName>`.